Joint Embedding Variational Bayes: Energy-based Predictive Learning and Likelihood-based Modelling

 The formulations also differ in how embedding geometry is regulated.
 Energy-based objectives are commonly paired with architectural stabilization, such as stop-gradient or momentum targets, and may additionally include explicit penalties on batch statistics.
 VICReg and Barlow Twins, for example, enforce representation diversity through variance or covariance constraints computed over batches~\citep{bardes2022vicreg,zbontar2021barlow}.
 These mechanisms constrain aggregate embedding geometry but do not specify a conditional likelihood on representation-space observations.

 In VJE, geometric regularization follows from the probabilistic structure.
-The analytic KL term in Eq.~\eqref{eq:train-loss} anchors each instance-conditioned posterior to the explicit isotropic Gaussian prior \(p(\mathbf s)=\mathcal N(\mathbf 0,I)\) (Eq.~\eqref{eq:kl}).
-Moreover, we share the posterior scale \(\boldsymbol\sigma_i^2\) with the directional likelihood scale (Section~\ref{sec:whitening}), so the same feature-wise parameters govern both sampling in \(q_i(\mathbf s)\) and normalization or weighting in the directional likelihood.
-This yields a prior-relative notion of geometry within a normalized likelihood model and underlies likelihood-based scoring such as the anomaly detection experiments in Section~\ref{sec:ad}.
+The analytic KL term in Eq.~\eqref{eq:total-arch} anchors each instance-conditioned posterior to the explicit isotropic Gaussian prior \(p(\mathbf s)=\mathcal N(\mathbf 0,I)\) (Eq.~\eqref{eq:kl-arch}).
+Moreover, we share the posterior scale \(\boldsymbol\sigma_i^2\) with the directional likelihood scale (Section~\ref{sec:whitening}), so the same feature-wise parameters govern both sampling in \(q_i(\mathbf s)\) and weighting in the directional likelihood.
+This yields a prior-relative notion of geometry within a likelihood-based model and underlies scoring mechanisms such as the joint likelihood score used for out-of-distribution detection in Section~\ref{sec:semantics}.

 LeJEPA~\citep{balestriero2025lejepa} provides a complementary perspective by advocating an isotropic Gaussian target geometry for embeddings and introducing SIGReg as an explicit global regularizer that encourages this structure.
-The relationship to VJE is geometric rather than a strict reduction, since LeJEPA enforces isotropy through a deterministic regularizer on encoder outputs, whereas VJE encourages prior-relative structure through an instance-conditioned posterior and analytic KL within a normalized likelihood model.
+The relationship to VJE is geometric rather than a strict reduction, since LeJEPA enforces isotropy through a deterministic regularizer on encoder outputs, whereas VJE encourages prior-relative structure through an instance-conditioned posterior and analytic KL within a likelihood-based model.